thomasloven/lovelace-template-entity-row/README.md

 ### Actions

-`tap_action`, `hold_action` and `double_tap_action` can be templated if the template evaluates to a valid [action configuration](https://www.home-assistant.io/lovelace/actions/) in JSON format.
+`tap_action`, `hold_action` and `double_tap_action` can be templated if the template evaluates to a valid [action configuration](https://www.home-assistant.io/lovelace/actions/) in python format.
 Standard YAML without templates works too.

 Eg: